-Gerrit Smith’s father Peter Smith (for whom Peterboro was named) established his homestead here in 1804.
-Upon his father’s death, the younger Smith inherited a fortune which he greatly expanded through shrewd business dealings.
+Gerrit Smith’s father, Peter Smith (for whom Peterboro was named), established his homestead here in 1804.
+Upon his father’s death, the younger Smith inherited a fortune that he greatly expanded through shrewd business dealings.
 He erected various buildings, including a mansion.
-He also made his estate a regional center for reform agitation in such areas as abolition, temperance, and woman suffrage.
+He also made his estate a regional center for reform agitation in such areas as abolition, temperance, and woman suffrage (nineteenth-century practice was to use the singular, woman or woman's, when referring to women as a class; later practice was to use the plural, women or women's).
 From this homestead, Gerrit Smith and his wife Ann Carroll Fitzhugh Smith over their lives donated an estimated eight million dollars (more than $250 million in current dollars) to a spectrum of reform causes.

+The Buildings and Site.
 The Gerrit Smith Estate contains several buildings, though not the Smith mansion, which burned down in 1936.
 The Estate was named a National Historic Landmark in 2001.
-Self-guided tours of the grounds are permitted during daylight hours; an informative visitor’s center is open Sundays from 1:00 to 5:00 p.m.
+Self-guided tours of the grounds are permitted during daylight hours; an informative visitor’s center is open Sundays from 1:00 p.m. to 5:00 p.m.

 Additional information on the Gerrit Smith Estate is available here.
 Additional information on the Gerrit Smith Estate and other historical attractions in Peterboro is available here and here.